bonitasoft/bonita-doc/tutorials/uid/form-control/manage-control-in-forms.md

 To compell the user to enter a text that will be the right size, add some form control on this widget by setting values to _5_ to **Value min length** and _100_ to **Value max length**.

-The form control of the _comment_ text area  widget now exposes two new CSS classes for the validity of the input: **ng-invalid-minlength** and **ng-invalid-maxlength**.
+The form control of the _comment_ textarea  widget now exposes two new CSS classes for the validity of the input: **ng-invalid-minlength** and **ng-invalid-maxlength**.
 In the same way, the $error will hold the attribute **minlength** and **maxlength** when the text length is below minimum length or above maximum length respectively.

 Run your process and test your form with an incorrect comment size; it will look like this: